MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 <sup>3</sup> Retention uses a shadow mailbox for the online user to store messages.

-<sup>4</sup> Teams users with on-premises Exchange mailbox may use voicemail with Teams and receive voicemail messages in Outlook, but voicemail messages will not be available to view or play within the Teams client.
+<sup>4</sup> Teams users with on-premises Exchange mailbox can use voicemail with Teams and receive voicemail messages in Outlook, but voicemail messages won't be available to view or play within the Teams client.

 <sup>5</sup> If one of the owners of a team can add connectors, everyone else in that team will be able to do so, irrespective of whether their mailbox is homed on-premises or online.